mfknie/charactour_2020/README.md

 ## Code

+### Dash prototype - dash_proto
+* This is a dash prototype meant to serve as a starting point for the dashboard.
+I have created a very simple 3D scatter plots of traits, showing the connection between characters in "trait space".
+Check the README inside that directory for more information.

+### Flask structure - flask_sample_files
+* I created a basic structure for flask that uses blueprints and the application factory (primarily with help from [here](https://hackersandslackers.com/flask-blueprints/) and [here](https://hackersandslackers.com/flask-application-factory/)).
+This can serve as the baseline

+### General

 __Usable__:
 * `mySQL.py` handles most of the reading from the MySQL database to pandas/csv, and depends on `config.py` for password/username information
 * `kmeans_eval.py` contains adapted code from sklearn documentation for constructing silhouette plots to determine kmeans clusters.